-Ithaca, NY: This past fall I made many trips to visit Cornell University to watch my sister’s soccer games and visit with her.
-During these visits I got personal tours of the campus, and the sense for what the average life of a student attending Cornell University is like.
+Ithaca, NY: This past fall I made many trips to visit Cornell University to visit my sister and watch her soccer games.
+During these visits I got personal tours of the campus, and a sense of what life is like for the average student at Cornell.

-Cornell is perched on the top of a hill overlooking downtown Ithaca, beautiful gorges, waterfalls and Lake Cayuga; it truly epitomizes the beauty of upstate New York.
-While the campus is isolated, it is only an hour away from Syracuse and about four hours from New York City.
-Driving up from a suburban area of New York City into a more quaint countryside with less civilization, undoubtedly I got the feel that Cornell was in a unique setting .
-Considering Cornell University is one of the top ten research facilities in the U.S., I found the location interesting.
-It was a very scenic drive through hills and beautiful trees just beginning to change colors.
-Downtown Ithaca seems like a perfect college town with many things to offer.
-There are many different kinds of restaurants, clothing and gift stores, and activities.
-Downtown Ithaca is located at the bottom of the hill and is two miles from campus, with easy bus transportation for students.
+Cornell, perched on the top of a hill overlooking downtown Ithaca, beautiful gorges, waterfalls and Cayuga Lake, truly epitomizes the beauty of upstate New York.
+While the campus is in a fairly rural setting, it is only an hour away from Syracuse and about four hours from New York City.
+The quaint countryside surrounding the college made me realize how unique the setting is.
+Even though Cornell is not located in a metropolitan area, it is one of the top 10 research facilities in the U.S. Furthermore, downtown Ithaca is a perfect college town with many things to offer, including diverse restaurants, clothing and gift stores, and activities.

-Instantly upon arrival at Cornell, I noticed a completely different feel than other Ivy League Universities.
+Cornell has a completely different feel than any of the other Ivy League universities.
 There’s a mix of modern architecture and traditional buildings covered in ivy.
-There is a mix of everything yet everything fits perfectly together.
-This follows one of Cornell’s most important values of diversity not only in the physical campus but also the people in the school.
-It creates an environment that draws unique students from throughout the world to grow and learn from each other.
-The university also has a large campus with spaced out buildings, but with bus systems transportation is made easy.
+This mix symbolizes one of Cornell’s most important values – diversity – not only in the physical campus, but also in the student body.
+It creates an environment that draws unique students from around the world to grow and learn from each other.
+The university also has a large campus with spaced out buildings, and a bus system that makes transportation across campus easy.

-While being there, I learned that all freshmen students had to live in North Campus, an area with many options for dorming including townhouses, double or single rooms, and all girl dorms.
-It offers freshmen a unique opportunity to get to know other students in their first year and provides many resources targeted towards freshmen.
-Living on North Campus provides a smaller community that makes the first year of college less stressful.
+While at Cornell, I learned that all freshmen students live on North Campus, an area with many housing options including townhouses, double or single rooms, and all girl dorms.
+North Campus offers freshmen a unique opportunity to get to know other students in their first year and provides many resources targeted toward freshmen.
+It also provides a smaller community that makes the first year of college less stressful.

-After making many trips to the school this past fall season, Cornell University is definitely a school I would like to further pursue and potentially apply to my senior year.
-The school has a very competitive admission process drawing from top students throughout the world, that any student would be excited to be admitted into.
+Cornell University is definitely a school I would like to further pursue and potentially apply to my senior year.
+The school has a very competitive admission process drawing from top students throughout the world.
+Any student would be excited to be admitted.